dotnet/docs-maui/docs/migration/ios-binding-projects.md

 # Xamarin.iOS binding project migration

-In .NET 6+, there's no concept of an iOS binding project as a separate project type.
-Any of the MSBuild item groups or build actions that work in Xamarin.iOS binding projects are supported through a .NET 6+ iOS class library.

-To migrate a Xamarin.iOS binding library to a .NET iOS class library:
+To migrate a Xamarin.iOS binding library to a .NET iOS binding library:

 1. In Visual Studio, create a new iOS Binding Library project with the same name as your Xamarin.iOS binding project: